 A complete summary of Olimar’s performance in Super Smash Bros.
 Ultimate can be found on the character’s information page.
-It includes strengths and weaknesses, AI quirks, and an archive of tournament representation and results.
+It includes strengths and weaknesses, quirks in artificial intelligence, and an archive of tournament representation and results.

 Stats & Spirit Effects

 By all accounts, the best Spirit effects in the game are Super Armor, Slow Super Armor, Armor Knight, and Autoheal.
 Unfortunately, these bonuses are prohibited in competitive play; if you do not intend on entering online tourneys, all of them work well with Olimar.
 For trainers looking to participate in tournaments where these Spirit effects are banned, here are a handful of alternative options: Move Speed ↑, Air Attack ↑, Hyper Smash Attacks, and Landing Lag ↓.
 In terms of stat spreads, setups between 2100 / 2100 and 1000 / 3200 are viable options to consider.